4Sighteducation/student-results-viewer/HANDOVER.md

 ## Summary

-The Student Results Viewer is ~85% complete.
-The main functionality works for Tutors but needs the Staff Admin establishment filtering fixed.
-Once that's resolved, the app will be fully functional for all roles.
+The Student Results Viewer is now fully functional!
+All critical issues have been resolved:
+- ✅ Correct email field mapping (field_70) for Object_3
+- ✅ ALL users now filter by establishment first (essential with 20K+ records)
+- ✅ Staff Admin sees all establishment students
+- ✅ Other roles see their specific students within the establishment
+- ✅ Multi-role support working correctly

 The codebase is well-structured with clear separation of concerns and comprehensive error handling.
+Ready for production testing across all role types.